 Processing registrations may take up to 8 weeks and we always recommend getting your application along with any required supporting information to us in plenty of time before any markets that you may be interested in.

 Markets also open for booking at least two months before the market date, you’ll need to register with us and have that registration approved before you can book a market pitch.

-Our trader booklet and casual trader registration form can be downloaded below.
+Our trader booklet and casual trader registration form can be downloaded above.

 We work closely with our traders aiming to ensure that our markets meet their needs.
 As a not for profit group we are driven not by profits but ensuring the market works for the makers that use it and the local community.
 As a result our makers often tell us that our market is their ‘favourite market’.

 If you would like to trade with us you need to follow these steps to register as a casual trader: